lsst-dm/diffimTests/shootout.md

 ![](shootout/fig4.png)

 Precision of PSF determination decreases at low source densities (too few "examples" to construct a PSF) and then again at stellar densities close to what is observed in the plane of the MW.
+(Complete notebook is [here](https://github.com/lsst-dm/diffimTests/blob/master/27.%20psf%20measurement%20evaluation%20-%20part%202.ipynb), including an example of a dense field simulation which leads to ZOGY failing.)

 We then evaluated both A&L and ZOGY on these simulated images.
 The results are shown below: